Intensive Neurobehavioral and Neurorehabilitation Programs

 ReMed’s philosophy and approach drive clinical outcomes and long-term cost reductions – two things that we believe go hand in hand.
 For those clients in ReMed’s intensive neurorehabilitation and neurobehavioral programs, the goal is to demonstrate progress, reflected by a decrease in scores (the higher the score, the greater the impairment).
 A decrease in T-score means improvement which ultimately means cost savings.

-In 2017 and 2018, 83 individuals were served in ReMed's Intensive Neurobehavioral and Neurorehabilitation programs.
+In 2020, 18 individuals were served in ReMed's Intensive Neurobehavioral and Neurorehabilitation programs.

 2.7 months = average length of stay